 - There are specific software and hardware requirements for the in-person and online exams.
 See the requirements.

-- Because you will be working without a spell or grammar checker, consider bringing a monolingual dictionary in your target language, a grammar book for your source language, and a stylebook for your target language.
+- Because you will be working without a spell or grammar checker, consider having a monolingual dictionary in your target language, a grammar book for your source language, and a stylebook for your target language.

 Before You Begin Translating

 - Read all of the passages before you decide which two to translate.
-Do the dictionaries you brought cover the subject matter?
+Do your dictionaries cover the subject matter?
 Are there complicated sentences that will take time to untangle?

-- Carefully read the Translation Instructions (TIs) at the top of each passage and choose the correct register (language level, degree of formality) based on the specified target audience.
+- Carefully read the Translation Instructions (TIs) provided for each passage and choose the correct register (language level, degree of formality) based on the specified target audience.
 The TIs set the context for the translation.
 Failure to follow the TIs will be penalized when the translation is graded.